BKorp/CIP-JAMMRR/README.md

 2. Once the startup is finished, JAMMRR will start listening for input.
 3. If no input is given, the current system will try to ask whether anyone is there, waiting for input from the conversational partner.
 4. Once input is given, the chatbot will give a random greeting to its conversational partner.
-5. Afterwards, the chatbot makes use of te language model to generate responses to given input.
+5. Afterwards, the chatbot makes use of the language model to generate responses for a given input.
+6. When finished, the chatbot can be [`deactivated`](#133-turning-off-the-chatbot)`.

 ### 1.3.3.
 Turning off the chatbot
 As an explicit stop functionality has not been implemented for this version of the chatbot, one can stop the program through the use of a `SIGINT signal (Ctrl + c)`.